fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 | abhi4578 [@abhi4578]                                                 | 2019 | Parallel OpenMPI/MP, CUDA | [Yes](https://github.com/abhi4578/Parallelization-of-PSO)       | 1 (da verificare) |
 | LaSEEB [@LaSEEB]                                                  | 2020 | Parallel OpenMP           | [Yes](https://github.com/LaSEEB/openpso)                        | 2                 |
 | pg443 [@pg443]                                                   | 2021 | Serial, Parallel OpenMP   | [Yes](https://github.com/pg443/Particle-Swarm-Optimizer-OpenMP) | 1                 |
-Table: SOTA wokrs.
+Table: SOTA works.

-The notes are:
+The meaning of the indexes in the notes refer to:

-1. only global neighboord implementation: this permits to save some execution time given the fact that no sort is required for the nearest neighbord computation;
+1. provides only global neighborhood implementation available: the comparison would be untruthful as those implementations have a clear advantage in the execution time due to the favorable topology;
-2. many neighboord implementations but without a distance based approach: same as global neighborhood.
+2. provides PSO with different neighborhood versions but without a distance based approach: the implication are the same as for the point 1.

+According to the previous statements, we claim that we have implemented a PSO version which differ from the ones provided in the literature (as fas as we know) since it has a different notion of neighborhood, which makes it harder to parallelize.

 ## Project generalities